Having trouble choosing a daycare or preschool for your toddler?

 (And if you’re looking for an awesome way to prepare your child for sensory-heavy preschool curriculums, check out the age-based play kits from Lovevery.
 They’re designed by experts to stimulate wonder and learning in young kids of every age.)

-And while the educational approach at Goddard isn’t quite as unified and standardized as, say, a Montessori school, the organization still has some key guiding principles.
+And while the educational approach and curriculum at Goddard isn’t quite as unified and standardized as, say, a Montessori school, the organization still has some key guiding principles.